Independent skills in Surrey Libraries

 We want our participants to feel more connected to their community and other residents.
 They should feel more informed about the support available to them in the community, with increased confidence to engage with local support.
 We want them to be more in control of their health and wellbeing, and future health and care needs.
 The main goal is for people to remain independent for longer.

-After an initial conversation with participants to establish any specific needs, we will then have 6 courses covering a range of topics and where to get further support.
+After an initial conversation with participants to establish any specific needs, we will then have 6 sessions covering a range of topics and where to get further support.
 Each session will be in-person and around 2 hours long, with a break in the middle.

 Avoiding scams and financial planning

-Course will be run by Buckinghamshire and Surrey Trading Standards.
+Run by Buckinghamshire and Surrey Trading Standards.

 The first half of the session will cover staying safe and avoiding scams, and how to spot and report them.
 The second half will cover common issues in the current cost-of-living crisis, with financial advice, planning and budgeting.
 There will also be support from the Citizens Advice Bureau.